-- a.
+- 1. Related activities: - a.
 Principal and the School Resource Officer will identify parents whose youth are already involved in or moving in the direction of being involved in gangs / crews. - b.
-Principal and the School Resource Officer will counsel and refer to appropriate related agencies.
+Principal and the School Resource Officer will counsel and refer to appropriate related agencies. - 2.
+Resources needed: - a.

-- a.
 Principal and School Resource Officer. - 3.
 Person(s) responsible for implementation: - a.
 Principal or designee. - c.
-Central Union High School District Resource Officer (El Centro Police Officer).

-- 4. Timeline for implementation: - a.
-Gang profile tool updated prior to the start of the 2017-2018 school year. - b.
-Continue to implement and monitor throughout the 2017-2018 school year.
+Central Union High School District Resource Officer (El Centro Police Officer). - 4.
+Timeline for implementation: - a.
+Gang profile tool updated prior to the start of the 2018-2019 school year. - b.
+Continue to implement and monitor throughout the 2018-2019 school year.